astharane03/ToDo_List/README.md

 # To Do List
-This project is made using **React** and **Material UI**.
+This project is made using **React** .
 It allows users to make a list of works to be done,update and delete them, with list being stored in local storage.

 ## Table of Contents